facebook-no-script-alt

 Reaching out to a healthcare professional or counselor can help you develop effective coping strategies.
 Managing anxiety before the exam will allow you to approach the NCLEX with a clearer, more focused mind, improving your performance and overall well-being.

 Many students make the mistake of sacrificing sleep to study more, believing that cramming for the NCLEX will better prepare them.
-However, neglecting rest can actually impair cognitive function and memory retention.
+However, sleep deprivation can actually impair cognitive function and memory retention.

 In the days leading up to your exam, prioritize rest.
 Aim for at least 7-9 hours of quality sleep each night, especially during the final week of preparation.